 "I think it means a lot that the arrests weren't students," the police chief said.
 "It really speaks to how well behaved our students are."

 Citing security and safety concerns — and the possibility of "civil unrest" — the University tried to cancel his visit late last week.

 "In consultation with law enforcement, Auburn canceled the Richard Spencer event scheduled for Tuesday evening based on legitimate concerns and credible evidence that it will jeopardize the safety of students, faculty, staff and visitors," a University spokesperson said in a statement.

 On Twitter, Spencer said he would be "flying people to Auburn and purchasing safety gear."
-Spencer told The Plainsman they would be "people to protect me and the activists."
+Spencer told The Plainsman in a phone interview they would be "people to protect me and the activists."
 There were dozens of "Antifa" antifascist protestors present along with dozens of alt-right Spencer supporters who claimed to be part of the "Traditional Workers Party," a far-right white nationalist group that supports ethnically pure nations.